 Just one of these tips could improve your grouse shooting no end

 If you want to be better at grouse shooting, you need to put in the practice.
 It will pay dividends to make the time to warm up at a reputable shooting school with an instructor who has grouse experience.
-Do not be afraid to question the school about their facilities and experience.
 You should be able to practise birds coming in front and going behind with the use of safety sticks.
 Something often forgotten is that 40 per cent of grouse will be shot out of the back of the butt.

 Ensure your gun is correctly fitted.
 Good grouse shooting relies on fast, instinctive grouse shooting and for this poor gunfit and gun mount are totally unforgiving.
 In these circumstances, whether your gun costs £50 or £50,000, if it does not shoot where you are looking, it is useless!

 When you arrive in your butt, quickly get yourself settled and set your safety sticks: this is your responsibility, not your loader’s, although if in doubt do seek advice from your loader.
 Practise turning and grouse shooting at going away birds, keeping in mind that your sticks only work if you stay in the same position after you’ve set them (step to the back of the butt and they become useless).
 Make sure that everyone is in position – including pickers-up – before you start grouse shooting.

 You must also be mindful when shooting at grouse coming the wrong way through the line (which are occasionally put up by pickers-up moving into position) – your sticks will not be set correctly for these birds.